Chess-Psychological battle at heart of 'unusual' world championship match

 GENEVA/PARIS, April 21 (Reuters) - The play of chess grandmasters Ian Nepomniachtchi and Ding Liren, battling it out for the world title, has oscillated between touches of brilliance and uncharacteristic mistakes which their peers have attributed to flaws in their psychological stamina.

-Grandmasters interviewed by Reuters described the world championship match, played in Astana, Kazakhstan as unpredictable and unusual with Nepomniachtchi leading 4.5-3.5 in the best-of-14 match.
+Grandmasters interviewed by Reuters described the world championship match, played in Astana, Kazakhstan as unpredictable and unusual with Nepomniachtchi leading 5-4 in the best-of-14 match after Friday's draw.

 "All my predictions have been proven wrong so I gave up and will watch as a spectator," said grandmaster Peter Svidler, the eight-times Russian champion.
 "Everything that had seemed obvious to me has since been disproven."